-- Once you’ve received decisions in Track from all your choices, you have ten working days to reply to any offers you’ve been given.
-You only need to reply to your offers once you've had decisions from all your choices – this is when the ten working days begins.
+- Once you’ve received decisions from all your choices, you'll be given a deadline to reply to any offers you’ve been given.
+You only need to reply to your offers once you've had decisions from all your choices.

 - Read on to find out more about the different decisions you may receive and how to reply.

 - If you’re sure you already have the offer you want, you can withdraw from any outstanding choices to accept that offer.

 - If you apply by 26 January 2022, providers have until 19 May 2022 to decide whether they’re making you an offer.
 Any choices outstanding after this will be made unsuccessful.

 - If you apply by 30 June 2022, providers have until 14 July 2022 to decide whether they’re making you an offer.
 Any choices outstanding after this will be made unsuccessful.

 Unconditional offer: you’ve got a firm offer of a place on this programme.
 You’ll only get this if you have met at least all the academic requirements in full.
 You may still have to meet some non-academic requirements, like a Disclosure and Barring Service check.